VEZY/PlantGeom.jl/docs/src/architecture.md

 ### Rendering Model (Merged by Default)

-- Build: traverses selected nodes, transforms ref meshes, materializes node meshes if needed, and merges them into one `SimpleMesh` for rendering.
+- Build: traverses selected nodes, transforms ref meshes, materializes node meshes if needed, and merges them into one `GeometryBasics.Mesh` for rendering.
 The merge is performed in a single pass for performance.
 - Colors: computes a single per-vertex color array and passes it to Makie.
 Attribute colors honor `colormap` and `colorrange`; dictionary inputs by refmesh are supported; per-vertex dictionaries pass through directly.
 - Mapping: `face2node` is stored alongside the merged mesh in `:_scene_cache` to map triangles back to node IDs.
 This enables expanding per-node color vectors to per-face arrays.
 - Use: `plantviz(opf, color=:z_max)`; invalidate cache after geometry/attribute changes via `bump_scene_version!(opf)`.
 The merged mesh and `face2node` are reused across color updates.

 ## Key Components

-- `build_merged_mesh_with_map(mtg; ...)`: collects selected node meshes and returns `(merged::SimpleMesh, face2node::Vector{Int})`.
+- `build_merged_mesh_with_map(mtg; ...)`: collects selected node meshes and returns `(merged::GeometryBasics.Mesh, face2node::Vector{Int})`.
 The `face2node` array maps each element of the merged mesh back to its originating node id.
 - Scene cache helpers:
   - `scene_version`, `bump_scene_version!`: version the scene to invalidate cache.
   - `scene_cache_key`: builds a stable key for the current selection/options.